rwang133/inst377-final-project/docs/DEV_MANUAL.md

 # Developer Manual

 ## How to Install and Run Locally
-To run Job Checker locally, first clone the repository however you choose.
-E.g. `git clone git@github.com:rwang133/inst377-final-project.git` for SSH
+To run Job Checker locally, first clone the repository however you choose (e.g. `git clone git@github.com:rwang133/inst377-final-project.git` for SSH).

 Next, make sure you have node installed.
 This can be done by running `nvm install node`